CumulusNetworks/DUE/templates/debian-package/README.md

 ## Additional configuration
 Apart from the expectedly unique `duebuild` and install scripts, there is no additional configuration.

+# Architecture

+## /usr/local/bin/duebuild
+Every container built by DUE should come with its own `/usr/local/bin/duebuild` script.
+This script contains utility functions to simplify common build tasks within the context of the container.
+While the functionality will vary by container purpose, there are some standard interfaces:

+  * due --build (or --duebuild) <- invoke a default build case that should build something to prove it works.
+  * due --duebuild --help <- print the command line help of the container's duebuild script.
+  * due --build --cbuild  <- takes everything after this as a literal string to pass to the build.

+Where this comes in handy is in reducing typing and performing default operations.
+In the case of the debian-package duebuild script, `due --build` will:
+  * apt-get update the container
+  * apt-get upgrade the container
+  * apt-get install all package dependencies read from the local debian/control
+  * run `dpkg-buildpackage -us -uc` with 4 jobs (unless a different -jX has been passed)

+Additional options include things like supporting filesystem-local Debian package repository ( --use-local-repo ) to provide .debs that are not in another repoistory.

 # Use

 ## Build as yourself